ymgenesis/FaceTools/README.md

 A nodes extension for use with [InvokeAI](https://github.com/invoke-ai/InvokeAI "InvokeAI").

 The usual inpainting technique of adding detail/changing faces in Canvas consists of resizing the bounding box around the head, drawing a mask on the face, and generating according to selected settings (denoise strength, steps, scheduler, etc.).
-As this sort of UI is not currently possible in the Experimental Node Editor, the FaceOff, FaceMask, and FacePlace nodes were created specifically to give you similar functionality through a semi-automated process.
+FaceIdentifier, FaceMask, and FaceOff were created specifically to give you similar functionality through a semi-automated workflow process.

 ## Installation